StanleyBrooks/StanleyBrooks.github.io/README.md

 #metaCodeLouisville#

 This site is designed to be a working portfolio of the things I have learned at codeLouisville.
 This website is specifically built to contain front-end webdesign content, while showing how to use these concepts at the same time.
 It is a website about a class about making websites.
-This site includes several side projects that I have been working on that include
+This site includes several side projects that I have been working on as examples.
+These examples are all works of progress that I am currently working to improve and add additional features.

 ##Built With##